exoscale/terms/dpa.markdown

 These measures include:

-1. the pseudonymization and encryption of Company Data;
+- a) the pseudonymization and encryption of Company Data;

-2. the ability to ensure the ongoing confidentiality, integrity, availability, and resilience of Processing Services;
+- b) the ability to ensure the ongoing confidentiality, integrity, availability, and resilience of Processing Services;

-3. the ability to restore the availability and access to Company Personal Data in a timely manner in the event of a physical or technical incident;
+- c) the ability to restore the availability and access to Company Personal Data in a timely manner in the event of a physical or technical incident;

-4. a process for regularly testing, assessing, and evaluating the effectiveness of technical and organizational measures for ensuring the security of the Processing.
+- d) a process for regularly testing, assessing, and evaluating the effectiveness of technical and organizational measures for ensuring the security of the Processing.